 The highest (um, allegedly)?
 Ashton Kutcher.
 I’m not sure what he was amped up on, but I’ll have what he’s having.
 When I told him I was from Iowa, he leapt out of his director chair and yelled, “WE’RE CORN BOYS!”
 He high-fived me so hard my chair nearly toppled over.

 Coolest?
 Without a doubt, John Ritter.
 He had charisma that was palpable.
 At the very end of his very long day of countless interviews, I bumped in to him leaving craft services.
 He said, “Good job today, Michael.
 I enjoyed it.”
-Y’all—he remembered my name!
+Y’all—after chatting up 50+ other reporters, he remembered my name!
 I’m sure my mouth hit the floor and then went through to the sub-basement.
 (PS.
 Note the pic.
 He somehow managed to spill coffee down the front of him during our interview.
 He didn’t even miss a beat.
 Now that’s a pro.)

 How many of the aforementioned interviews do I distinctly remember?
 Probably 8 percent—which is about 7.5 percent more than all the celebs who remember me.
 (Save for Sarah McLachlan—who wisely took out a restraining order.)